 Caring for children in the clinic

 Our staff understand the worries and concerns you as a parent may have when considering the vaccine options for your child.
-Our clinicians are trained in caring for children of all ages and we are very proud to include Catherine, a Specialist Paediatric nurse, as one of our staff.
+Our clinicians are trained in caring for children of all ages and we are very proud to include Sarah, a Specialist Paediatric nurse, as one of our staff.

 Many parents undertake a lot of research before choosing vaccines for their children and our staff are always willing to answer any queries you have either before you arrive, or on the day.